Put the “thanks” back in your office holiday with these tips for celebrating Thanksgiving in 2021.

 Give back as a group

 Help your company serve the community by participating in a volunteer activity as a group.
-While traditional options like a canned food drive and serving at a soup kitchen might be out of the question this year, you can still come together and do some good by funneling the money you’d save by skipping a cup of coffee and use that money as a donation instead.
+You can go for traditional options like a canned food drive and serving at a soup kitchen, or funneling the money you’d save by skipping a cup of coffee and use that money as a donation instead.
 Each employee can support an organization of their choosing or, as something of a bonus group activity, every person or team can nominate an organization.
 Then, the company can vote on the one they want a larger, company-wide donation to go to.

 Host a silent auction